 - The Secret Casebook of Simon Feximal: A compilation of short stories about a ghost hunter.
 Imagine John Watson writing about the nsfw paranormal cases he shared with Sherlock Holmes.
 That will give you an idea of what it’s about.
 By the way, there is a short story not included in this compilation that belongs to both Simon Feximal and the Whyborne & Griffin series.
 Do not miss it if you like any of these stories!

-- Hexworld: The idea of having witch policemen bonding with familiars who are actually shifters, and set it all in 1920s New York is something that could only have occurred to Jordan L. Hawk, because they’re a genius.
+- Hexworld: The idea of having witch policemen bonding with familiars who are actually shifters, and set it all in 1920s New York is something that could only have occurred to Jordan L. Hawk, because he’s a genius.
 Believe me, these two first series I’ve mentioned are two of the best Paranormal Romance series out there, so go ahead and read them if you haven’t yet.

 - The Turner Series: A delightful historical series about a group of siblings and their found family that includes my favourite retelling of Beauty and the Beast.
 The series has a diverse cast of characters with different disabilities who find love and happiness where (and when) they least expect it.
 With this series, Cat Sebastian became one of my favourite writers, and you’ll know why when you read it.